 At CeCe & Me, we're slightly obsessive about good foot care, our feet are after all vital to us achieving so many things.
 Looking after our children's feet during these formative years is an essential part of ensuring healthy feet and good posture throughout their lives.

-A correctly fitted pair of shoes will offer support and allow the feet to grow and develop naturally, leaving them free to run, jump and explore without impediment.
+A correctly fitted pair of shoes will offer the right support and allow the feet to grow and develop naturally, leaving them free to run, jump and explore without impediment.

 Amazing Little Feet

-The perfection of tiny hands and feet never fails to amaze me, each one a little miracle of engineering.
+The perfection of tiny hands and feet never fails to amaze, each one a miracle of engineering.
 At birth the foot is predominantly cartilage, which gradually develops into bone (ossifies) as the foot grows.
 This process is not complete until around the age of 18, highlighting just how vulnerable young feet can be to the persistent pressure of ill-fitting shoes.

 On The Move

 Toddler's feet are almost triangular in shape, with the widest part of their foot being across the toes, and they are covered in a layer of protective fat.
-Over the coming years the foot will slim down, elongate and the arch becomes visible.
-It is important when selecting children's shoes to choose styles specifically designed for for your child's foot shape and stage of development.
+Over the coming years the foot will slim down, elongate and the arches will become visible.
+It's important when selecting children's shoes to choose styles specifically designed for your child's foot shape and stage of development.

 Shoes with a wide toe box allow little toes to wriggle and spread out with each step.
 A flexible sole with good grip will move with the foot and help to prevent slips and trips interfering with their explorations.
 It's hard to believe but on average children's feet produce twice as much sweat as an adult, so a breathable upper is ideal, to help draw moisture away from the foot.